-Dr Zakar Rafig provides surgical hair transplant procedures for both men and women over 18 years of age.
+Dr Malkani provides surgical hair transplant procedures for both men and women over 18 years of age.
 The service is situated within a cosmetic hair treatment clinic which is not registered as they do not provide any regulated services.
 Referrals are received from this clinic.
 Patients can book appointments by telephone, email or in person.
-The practice estimates that it sees one to two patients a week.